Barbu Nemțeanu: Debut years

 Nemțeanu was born Benjamin Deutsch into a Jewish family, either in Galați or, according to other records, to the south of it, in Călărași.
 His parents were Iacob Deutsch, who taught at the Israelite School, and his wife Sanina, also a teacher.
 As reported by editor H. Fischer-Galați, who was the poet's close friend, Barbu was "small and pale", with the "unfortunate heredity of a drunkard father".
 Benjamin considered himself assimilated, to the point of espousing Romanian nationalism.
 As Fischer-Galați recounts, Nemțeanu stated that he felt jealousy toward natives and antisemites such as A. C. Cuza, because they could claim Romania as their country.

 After his father died prematurely, ca. 1901, Nemțeanu was the family's sole breadwinner, finding employment as an office intern.
 He managed to attend high school in Galați, his first published work appearing in the local weekly Înainte, in 1904, followed by contributions in the Bucharest review Dumineca.
 He continued to educate himself at night school although, by then, he was already showing signs of tuberculosis.
 An optimist, he believed that he would eventually be cured.
 Nemțeanu also frequented the local literary circles of Galați and Western Moldavia at large, befriending writers Avram Steuerman-Rodion and Ion Pribeagu, and later also Barbu Lăzăreanu, Eugeniu Botez and Constantin Graur.
 He wanted to achieve literary fame on his own, and organized a poetry festival with funds collected from the community of merchants and artisans.
 When one complained that the tickets were expensive, at 5 lei a piece, Nemțeanu answered back: "pay 5 now or in two years you'll be paying 20 for my statue."
 According to a 1921 note in Cele Trei Crișuri, "dropped into a world of misery from his adolescent years, he took all that fate threw at him with the resignation of his kind soul and with a gentle smile—that was often ironic, jaded—on his apparently serene face."

-At Viața Literară, Ilarie Chendi published his translations from Friedrich Schiller.
-He also sent some of his first poems to Cuza's political partner, Nicolae Iorga, who reportedly enjoyed them.
+At Viața Literară, Ilarie Chendi published Deutsch's translations from Friedrich Schiller.
+According to literary historian Alexandru Piru, his own work was more glaringly influenced by Heinrich Heine, and as such had established a common ground with Romanian traditionalists of the Sămănătorul school.
+Nemțeanu sent some of his first poems to Cuza's political partner (and Sămănătorul founder) Nicolae Iorga, who reportedly enjoyed them.
 Some were published in Neamul Românesc, with Nemțeanu hiding under the pen name Cireșeanu, followed by samples from Goethe's elegies in Floarea Darurilor, where he used the names Ion Corbu or Vasile Crângu.
-By then, Nemțeanu was a reporter at the Galați-based Tribuna Liberală newspaper, then a clerk, putting out his own socialist magazine, Pagini Libere ("Free Pages"), in 1908.
-The latter was noted for putting out N. D. Cocea's scathing rejection of the Romanian Symbolist movement as "befitting a capitalist class weakened by overindulgence".
+By then, Nemțeanu was a reporter at the Galați-based Tribuna Liberală newspaper, then a clerk, putting out his own socialist magazine, Pagini Libere ("Free Pages"), from July 1908.
+The latter was noted for featuring N. D. Cocea's defense of social realism, which, according to philologist D. D. Șoitu, was modeled on an article by Vladimir Lenin.
+It was also a scathing rejection of the Romanian Symbolist movement as "befitting a capitalist class weakened by overindulgence".